VictoryfarmsKE/client-server-scripts/Server_scripts.md

 **35. Create Stock Allocation**
 This method creates a stock allocation document based on the 'Stock Order Review' doctype.
 It validates the document status and source and then identifies the destination branches.
 For each branch, it calculates the total quantity of items to be allocated and creates a new 'Stock Allocation' document.
 Items are appended with their respective quantities.
 Once the document is successfully created, the status of the 'Stock Order Review' is updated to 'Stock Allocated'.

-**36. Create Inter-Branch Transfer**
-This method facilitates the transfer of stock between different branches.
-It fetches the relevant 'Stock Order Review' and 'Fleet Allocation' doctype and verifies the necessary details.
-For each destination branch, it creates a stock transfer entry specifying the source and destination warehouses.
-Items are allocated and added to the stock entry based on the allocation quantities.
-The stock transfer entries are inserted, completing the material transfer process.

-**37. Update Stock Levels**
-This method updates the stock levels in the warehouse based on the 'Stock Entry' document.
-It iterates through the items in the stock entry, adjusting the quantities in the respective warehouses.
-This update ensures that the stock levels are accurate and reflect the latest transactions.